5 Therapies To Complement Your Water Exercise For Maximum Results

 5. Mindfulness

 But this skill—tuning into how we feel—is one our society has actively encouraged out of us; we’re told to ‘suck it up’, ‘walk it off’, ‘carry on regardless’, and being productive is how we measure worth.
 To relearn this skill, we can turn to mindfulness, and specifically mindful meditation, to help us reconnect to our bodies and learn when we can push harder or when we should slow down.
-(Become a Wavemakers member in June 2024 to get our 30-Day Meditation Challenge for free!)

 The takeaway